ghas-lab-templates/exercises/module-2.md

 - `Push protection`: Select `Enabled`
 - `Bypass priveleges`: Select `Not set`
 - `Prevent direct alert dismissals`: Select `Enabled`
-4. Click on `Save Configuration` button.
+3. Click on `Save Configuration` button.
 Please confirm save if prompted.
-5. Navigate to the `mona-gallery`.
+4. Navigate to the `mona-gallery`.
 Under the `Security` tab, select `secret scanning`.
 Inspect the alerts.

 ### Lab 2 - Custom Patterns with AI

 #### Objective

-The objective of this lab is to demonstrate the usage of cutom patterns in identifying secrets which are not part of the Secret Scanning Partner Program in GitHub
+The goal of this lab is to demonstrate how to use custom patterns in GitHub to identify secrets that are not part of the Secret Scanning Partner Program.

 #### Steps
 1. Navigate to the `mona-gallery` repository in your GitHub Organization
-2. Please note that the Custom patterns can be created at 3 levels of Hierarchy - Enterprise, Organisation & Repository
-3. For this Lab, we will create the custom pattern in the repo scope
+2. Please note that Custom patterns can be created at 3 levels within the GitHub hierarchy - Enterprise, Organization & Repository.
+For this Lab, we will create the custom pattern in the repo scope
-4. Navigate to Settings tab of the repository, click on **Code security** section, and under Custom Patterns click on New pattern
+3.Open the repository’s Settings tab.
+Under the `Code security` section, go to `Custom Patterns` and click `New pattern`.
-5. In the top right hand corner, click on Generate with AI
+4. In the top right hand corner, click on `Generate with AI`

   <details>
     <summary> Animated Guide</summary>